lodeguns/Solids-classification-3D-CNN-3D-GradCam/README.md

 ### Solid Generator
-This script generates solids and octahedra (for the test and training set) depending on the max size of the solid and its diameter.
-The positions (x,y,z) in the space NxNxN are given randomly and the voxels intensities inside the solid are chosen randomly.
+This script generates spheres and octahedra (for the test and training set) depending on the max size of the solid and its diameter.
+The positions (x,y,z) in the space NxNxN are given randomly and the voxels intensities inside the solids are chosen randomly in a fixed interval.

 ```
 python solid_generator.py